-Placing my hand benind my lower back with my paim facing away from my body.
-My hand is able to reach up to:
+Placing my hand behind my lower back with my palm facing away from my body.
+My hand is able to reach up to: my waist 3" above my waist my middle back (bottom of my shoulder blade) EXTERNAL ROTATION: My elbow is locked at my side with my arm pointing straight forward (perpendicular to body).

-my waist

-3" above my waist

-my middle back (bottom of my shoulder blade)

-EXTERNAL ROTATION:

-EXTERNAL ROTATION.

-My elbow is locked at my side with my arm pointing straight forward (perpendicular to body).
 My thumb is pointing to the ceiling with my palm facing inward.
-Rotating my arm backward and to the side:

-my hand is pointing diagonally toward the wall and my arm is at 45 degrees to my body

-my palm is facing completely forward, my arm is in line with my body at 90 degrees
+Rotating my arm backward and to the side: my hand is pointing diagonally toward the wall and my arm is at 45 degrees to my body Thy hand is pointing diagonally toward the wall and my arm is at 45 degrees to my body

-my arm is somewhere between 45-90 degrees
+\\\\\ my arm is somewhere between 45-90 degrees